Our puzzling group's Target rules

 Note that our rules differ slightly from those of the SMH in that:

-2. Any official or reference dictionary stipulated by the SMH is superseded by our ad hoc dictionary per criterion #6.
+2. Any official or reference dictionary stipulated by the SMH is superseded by our ad hoc dictionary per criterion #6 (but see "Missing ad hoc dictionary words" below).

 Note also that speculative look-ups in our ad hoc dictionary are permitted.
 In other words, it is OK to semi-randomly/intuitively put letters together and then look up in our ad hoc dictionary whether the potential word thus formed is valid.
 There is also no limit on the number of speculative look-ups.